ET Phone Home

 Right now if we want to know what the agent is doing, we have to stare at the terminal.
 That's fine for debugging but useless when you're away from your desk.

-What we really want is a way to say "every time a tool is called, do this" without hardcoding that logic into run.
-That's what hooks give us — simple callbacks registered against lifecycle events like on_tool_call and on_response.
-The agent fires them at the right moment, and whatever's on the other end decides what to do with it: print to stdout, send a Telegram message, log to a file, whatever.
+That's what hooks give us — simple callbacks registered against events in the agent's lifecycle.
+The agent provides the raw data and we do whatever we want with it — print to stdout, send a Telegram message, log to a file, whatever.

 This keeps the Agent class focused on orchestration while all the side-effect logic (notifications, logging, UI updates) lives outside it, easy to swap or combine.
-We'll make things simple and simply define these few hooks

 HookType: TypeAlias = Literal[